harunsasmaz/Light-DB/README.md

 * Traversing a range of values is fast!
 (Unlike hashmap)

+  * This property allows us to keep rows sorted in database easily.

 <h3> Our Hard-Coded Table </h3>

 | <b>column</b> | <b>type</b>  |